yhrgintoki/robotfeeding-website/content/tutorials/navigation.md

 ### Requirements

-If you intend to run this tutorial on the real car,  complete the Mapping Tutorial first.
-We will also assume you have built your car with the LiDaR.
+If you intend to run this tutorial on the real car, construct a map of the environment in which you'll be building the car.
+Our team recommends using [gmapping](https://wiki.ros.org/slam_gmapping) or [cartographer](https://google-cartographer-ros.readthedocs.io/en/latest/) We will also assume you have built your car with the LiDaR.
 We recommend access to a secondary linux computer for viewing the visualizations of the localization module, as well as for initializing the particle filter.

 ## Navigation Stack Overview